derhuerst/vbb-rest/docs/getting-started.md

 ### 4. more features

 These are the basics.
-Check the full [API docs](api.md) for all features!
+Check the full [API docs](api.md) for all features or use the [OpenAPI playground](https://petstore.swagger.io/?url=https%3A%2F%2Fv5.vbb.transport.rest%2F.well-known%2Fservice-desc%0A) to explore the API!